CokkocZateki/EvE-Fitting-Bot/README.md

 All other trademarks are the property of their respective owners.
 EVE Online, the EVE logo, EVE and all associated logos and designs are the intellectual property of CCP hf
 All artwork, screenshots, characters, vehicles, storylines, world facts or other recognizable features of the intellectual property relating to these trademarks are likewise the intellectual property of CCP hf.

-CCP hf. has granted permission to use EVE Online and all associated logos and designs for promotional and information purposes on its website but does not endorse, and is not in any way affiliated with the developer.
+CCP hf. has granted permission to the developer to use EVE Online and all associated logos and designs for promotional and information purposes on its website but does not endorse, and is not in any way affiliated with the developer.
 CCP is in no way responsible for the content on or functioning of this website, nor can it be liable for any damage arising from the use of this website.